join me

 • Maintain regular exercise, even if you have to decrease your regular workout schedule by one workout per week.

-• When wrapping gifts, do it standing around a large table as this expends more energy than sitting.
+• When wrapping gifts, do it standing around a large table, which expends more energy than sitting.

 • Put on some holiday music and dance whenever possible.